Reinier Russell

 kunstroof - weblijst

 For cultural heritage from the European Union, this is all covered by the directive on the return of cultural objects (Directive 2014/60/EU).
-How this scheme works in practice is illustrated by a recent case before the District Court Gelderland.
+How this scheme works in practice is illustrated by a case before the District Court Gelderland.

 Seizure for return and seizure for investigation